bcwaters/memeseek/README.md

 Meme templates serve as a neutral foundation to convey ones idealogy in a digestable manner
 ## Installation
-From the root directory install the packages with the command `npm run install`
+From the root directory install the packages with the command `pnpm install`

 run the app with `npm run dev`

-confirm the app is running in the browser [localhost:3000](localhost:3000)
+confirm the app is running in the browser [localhost:3000](http://localhost:3000)

 ### TODOS
  - decide on image directory design pattern and implement it